-RMW Architecture & Interiors Designs a Headquarters for Robotic Medical Specialist in Silicon Valley
+RMW Architecture & Interiors Designs a Silicon Valley Office

 Depending on the procedure, patients today have a choice between non-robotic and robotic surgery.
 But it’s not entirely an either-or situation if they opt for robotic.
 A surgeon is always present, seated at a console to manipulate the robot’s arms with its scalpels and instruments.
 The upside, according to Intuitive Surgical, creator of the robotic da Vinci Surgical System, is a less invasive operation with minimal incisions.
 Since being granted FDA approval in 2000, roughly 6,000 of the systems have been installed in hospitals worldwide.